Are you and your family among those who can't wait to get their hands on one of the new Apple iPhone 5s? Have you already gotten yours?

 One California man recently took it to extremes.
 At 5 a.m. one morning, he and a couple of accomplices rammed his BMW into the plate glass doors of an Apple store in Temecula, Calif.
 Surveillance cameras captured the hooded thieves grabbing thousands of dollars in merchandise.

 They apparently didn't know that the brand new phones they were stealing would be worth a lot less when the new iPhone 5 was introduced just a few days later.
 They also didn't plan on a security gate automatically closing and temporarily blocking their escape.
+The cameras caught the dramatic action as the car repeatedly rammed the gate from the inside, tearing off the back license plate in the process and leaving it behind as a key piece of evidence.
+The car's owner, Equonne Howard, 22, was arrested within hours and now sits in jail.

 These thefts are usually not so comical.
 In fact, they sometimes injure or even kill people.
 Hwangbum Yang, 26, a chef in New York, was shot and killed earlier this year during a cellphone robbery as he headed home from his job at Manhattan's Museum of Modern Art.
 Last year in Chicago, 68-year-old Sally Katona-King was shoved down a flight of stairs at a train station by a 17-year-old robber who tried to steal her iPhone.
 He was a repeat cellphone robber and is now charged with murder.